|Paws & Play, supported by PetSmart Charities®|

 Professor spends his time in the outpatient pediatric hematology/oncology clinic with his primary handler, Ali Spike, MS, CCLS.
 Professor also sees patients who are referred to him on the inpatient units and pediatric intensive care unit with Ali and his secondary handler, Toshiko Nonaka, MS, CCLS.

-Professor is a full-time facility dog and spends 40 hours a week at the hospital, based on his handler’s schedule.
+Professor and Amos are full-time facility dogs and each spend 40 hours a week at the hospital, based on their handler’s schedule.

 Yes.
-If your child is having a difficult time coping with the hospital environment, is experiencing significant pain, or needs more motivation to achieve clinical goals, you can contact your child life specialist to request a session with Professor.
+If your child is having a difficult time coping with the hospital environment, is experiencing significant pain, or needs more motivation to achieve clinical goals, you can contact your child life specialist to request a session.
 If your child loves animals or misses a pet from home, your child life specialist can refer your child to our volunteer pet therapy program.
-Professor also appears on a weekly Kid Zone TV show on Thursdays at 3 pm, so your child can tune in and see him on TV.
+Professor and Amos also appear on a weekly Kid Zone TV show on Thursdays at 3 pm, so your child can tune in and see them on TV.

-How did Professor get his name?
-What is his breed?
+How did Professor and Amos get their names?
+What is their breed?

 Professor is named after Professor Bunsen Honeydew from the Muppets.
-He is a golden doodle.
-He is ¾ golden retriever and ¼ poodle.
+Amos is named after the Famous Amos Cookie.
+They are both golden doodles.

 Professor lives with his primary handler, Ali Spike.
-After work Professor enjoys going for long walks in the park and playing with his favorite toys.
-On the weekends, Professor loves to sleep in and get cozy on the couch.
-Professor sometimes goes home with his secondary handler, Toshiko Nonaka, where he is spoiled with treats and love.
+Professor enjoys long walks in the park, playing with his favorite toys and getting cozy on the couch.

 How do I get more information about Paws & Play and Professor?

-For more information about Professor and Paws & Play programming, please contact Morgan Stojanowski at email@example.com or 212-241-2939.
+For more information about Professor, Amos and Paws & Play programming, please contact Morgan Stojanowski at firstname.lastname@example.org or 212-241-2939.

-Follow Professor on Instagram for the latest updates @PawsandPlay_Professor.
+Follow Professor and Amos on Instagram for the latest updates @MountSinai_PawsandPlay